 We drag and drop the MexLatLon drawing into the map.

 Nothing happens.
-Nothing appears because the drawing has the wrong initial coordinate system, so when Manifold interprets the data within the drawing based on the provisional, placeholder initial coordinate system the drawing is said to use, Pseudo Mercator, the data does not appear in the right place.
+Nothing appears because placeholder coordinate system assigned to the drawing is the wrong coordinate system.
+When Manifold interprets the data within the drawing based on the provisional, placeholder initial coordinate system, Pseudo Mercator, the data does not appear in the right place.

 In fact, the drawing appears as a nearly microscopic dot off the coast of Africa at the (0,0) intersection of the Prime Meridian (zero longitude) with the Equator (zero latitude).
 If we zoomed far, far in we would see a tiny rendition of Mexico a few meters wide by a few meters tall.
 Pseudo Mercator coordinate system uses meters as degrees of measure so the coordinate numbers in a Latitude / Longitude coordinate system, which are geographic degrees result a drawing only a few meters in dimension, with all of the meter numbers within a few meters of the (0,0) intersection.